 By John Klar, American Thinker

-The author is a Brookfield resident, farmer, and 2020 candidate for governor.
+This news story was adapted from a commentary published in American Thinker.
+The author is a Brookfield farmer, lawyer, former pastor, and 2020 candidate for governor.